jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 </script>

 ## free_running_kernel_remerge_ii4to1
-This example illustrates coding example of achieving II=1 based on two sources using De-Mux/Mux mechanism.
-It also uses a ap_ctrl_none which shows the free-running kernel behavior.
+This example illustrates the coding example of achieving II=1 based on two sources using the De-Mux/Mux mechanism.
+It also uses an ap_ctrl_none which shows the free-running kernel behavior.

 **example.cpp**
 ```c++